hpc-uk/build-instructions/CP2K/CIRRUS-CP2K-7.1/README.md

 In particular, at the time of writing, we do not have a sufficiently up-to-date Intel 19 to use (cf. the above list).

+Note that this build does not consider autotuning of libgrid.

 ## Dependencies